Flagsmith/flagsmith-docs/docs/advanced-use/api.md

 ---

 Flagsmith is built around a client/server architecture.
 The REST API server is accessible from SDK clients as well as the administration front end.
-This decoupling means that you can programatically access the entire API programatically if you wish.
+This decoupling means that you can programmatically access the entire API if you wish.

 You can view the current REST API via Swagger at [https://api.flagsmith.com/api/v1/docs/](https://api.flagsmith.com/api/v1/docs/).